 Co-Signers will be required, upon approval of applicants, to sign a Co-Signer Agreement which will become part of the Lease Agreement.
 Co-Signers will not be removed from the lease for any future renewal for any reason.

-When Applicant presents Management with a Holding Deposit, it is non-refundable as liquidated damages in the event applicant chooses not to enter into the Lease Agreement.
+4.)
+When Applicant presents Management with a Holding Fee, it is non-refundable as liquidated damages in the event applicant chooses not to enter into the Lease Agreement.

-Once Applicant has been notified of approval, a deposit must be submitted within 24 hours to secure the unit.
-If the holding fee/Deposit is not received, management may move on to the next applicant.
+5.)
+Once Applicant has been notified of approval, a deposit must be submitted within 48 hours to secure the unit.
+If the Holding Fee/Deposit is not received, management may move on to the next applicant.

 Anti-Discrimination: